IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Styling

-The Spline and Area Spline Chart's color of the series, dots and area can be easily changed and also border and background color.
+First and foremost, the Spline Chart lets you change the color of the series.
+It is recommended to use only colors from the palette for data visualizations with nuances named series.1, series.2 and so on till series.10.
+You may also change the colors of the vertical and horizontal axis, the gridlines, as well as the chart area background and border colors.
+Titles, labels, annotation values etc. are also customizable via the available text styles in the **Indigo.Design System**.

 <img class="responsive-img" src="../images/spline_chart_styling.png" srcset="../images/spline_chart_styling@2x.png 2x" />